COHRINT/Robot-Setup/README.md

 If the error [screen is terminating] appears, unplug and replug the serial USB from your computer and, in a new terminal, try running the command again.

 10) You should see a terminal "odroid login: " Login as the user: **odroid**, password: **odroid**.
 (If you see no output on the terminal, try pressing enter a few times.)
+    If you see output but do not receive the **odroid login:** prompt but instead receive an *Exynos* prompt then there is an error in the uboot.
+Visit https://drive.google.com/drive/folders/1AZHsD-TSEuYl4MRhZgRzLsRfPP4OkqzX for instructions on fixing the hidden boot sectors.

 LOGINS:
 - User: **odroid**, Password: **odroid**
 - User: **root**, Password: **odroid**